Maria Santos is a 65-year-old grandmother who works as a clerk at a convenience store. She awakened before dawn today with a sudden urge to vomit.

 We’ve had questions about this call and others like it.
 For one thing, should we be interviewing patients in front of their family members?

 You’re right, of course.
-We ask people a whole lot of personal questions about their age, weight, love life, use of recreational substances, menstrual patterns, pregnancy status and bodily functions.
+We ask people a whole lot of personal questions about their age, weight, love life, use of recreational substances, menstrual patterns, pregnancy status and their bodily functions.
 Then we expose them with and without their underwear.
 Maybe they should have something to say about who gets to witness all that imposed humility.

 How do you approach a crowd of people like that, all acting like family, and ask them to leave without sounding rude?